blurrycontour/zuul-gerrit/doc/source/admin/components.rst

 relaunched according to their retry policy), run ``zuul-executor stop``.

+It is safe, although not free, to restart executors.
+If an executor goes away the scheduler will reschedule the jobs it was originally running.

 To request that the executor stop executing new jobs, run ``zuul-executor pause``.
 It is adviced to do so and wait for all jobs to finish before stopping the executor process.